 Whenever possible, do not plant successive crops of the same botanical family on the same ground.
-For example, root vegetables such as carrots or radishes should follow vegetables grown for their leaves or seeds, for example lettuce or beans.
+For example, root vegetables such as carrots or radishes should follow vegetables grown for their leaves or seeds, for example, lettuce or beans.
 In a small garden, this may be difficult.
 If you do grow the same vegetable in the same spot for two or three successive years, you must make extra efforts to keep the ground fertile (add plenty of aged compost between plantings) and remove immediately plants that become diseased.

 There are no rules for succession planting.
 Any vegetable that is removed from the garden early enough in the season can be followed by any other crop which will have time to mature.

-For example, early beets and beet greens, early cabbage, carrots, cauliflower, kohlrabi, lettuce, green onions, peas, radishes, spinach, and turnips can be planted early–these crops are cool-weather crops.
+- Cool-season crops followed by warm-season crops: early beets and beet greens, early cabbage, carrots, cauliflower, kohlrabi, lettuce, green onions, peas, radishes, spinach, and turnips can be planted early–these crops are cool-weather crops.
 These crops can be followed by warm-weather crops such as beans, eggplant, melons, peppers, tomatoes, or squash.

 - Slow-to-harvest crops include tomatoes, corn, squash, cabbage, eggplant, and peppers.
 These crops require more than 60 days from sowing until harvest, often 90 days or more.

 - Make a list of the crops you want to grow.

-• Know the number of days to harvest of each crop you plan to grow: the time in the garden for long-staying main crops and for quick-maturing early crops or late crops.
+- Know the number of days to harvest of each crop you plan to grow: the time in the garden for long-staying main crops and for quick-maturing early crops or late crops.

 - Make a map or chart of the growing space or planting beds for the beginning, middle, and end of the growing season: what spaces will be vacant when.

 - Be flexible: soil and air temperatures, the weather, pests, diseases, and other unforeseen events may alter your plans.